TCF Canada exam structure explained, with speaking practice that works

 Speaking, Expression Orale

-3 tasks, about 12 minutes total including prep
+3 tasks, about 12 minutes total including preparation

 How TCF Canada Scores Work